th2-net/th2-docs/src/plugins/gridsome/source/th2-github/README.md

 # th2 GitHub source plugin

 This plugin parses information about public [th2-net](https//github.com/th2-net) repositories with `octokit`.
-All information is saved in database.
+All information is saved in the database.

-If it is needed Documentation pages are linked to GitHub repositories.
+If needed, Documentation pages are linked to GitHub repositories.

 ## Requirements

-This plugin requires GitHub Personal Access Token as `GITHUB_TOKEN` environment variable.
+This plugin requires the GitHub Personal Access Token (PAT) as a `GITHUB_TOKEN` environment variable.

-It is an option to past PAT into `.env`
+It is an option to pass the PAT into `.env`:

 ```
 GITHUB_TOKEN=my_token